LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 It could be several function calls deep or masked within nested operations like `array1[array2[x]]`.
 This is why try blocks should be confined to what can actually throw sparks.

+//program encased ni try

 ### 8. The preprocessor should be left for simple tasks like includes, simple macros, and header guards

 In C, the preprocessor is a tool that allows the code to be altered just before compiling.
-It is essentially a text substitution tool capable of simplifing tasks, but also capable of creating stupidly unreadable code.
+It is essentially a text substitution tool capable of simplifying tasks, but also capable of creating stupidly unreadable code.
 It is a very powerful obfuscation tool that if used haphazardly can harm readability for humans, tool based checkers, and debuggers.
-With this obfuscation, it is important that the macro itself is syntatically valid which would mean encasing the body in parenthesis or curly brackets.
+With this obfuscation, it is important that the macro itself is syntactically valid which would mean encasing the body in parenthesis or curly brackets.
 Within the macro itself it should not hide pointer dereferencing or declarations.
 The Macros themselves should reside only in the header file and not in the middle of scope or functions.